ravir4/DevOpsInsights/insights_risk.md

 ### Installing the plugin
 {: #jenkins_install}

-First, download the plugin from {{site.data.keyword.DRA_short}}.
+First, download the plug-in from {{site.data.keyword.DRA_short}}.

 1. From the toolchain's Overview page, click **DevOps Insights**.
 2. Click **Settings**, then **Jenkins Plugin Setup**.
-3. Follow the instructions on the page to download the plugin.
+3. Follow the instructions on the page to download the plug-in.

-Then, on your Jenkins server, install the plugin.
+Then, on your Jenkins server, install the plug-in.

 1. Click **Manage Jenkins &gt; Manage Plugins** and click the **Advanced** tab.
-2. Click **Choose File** and select the IBM Cloud DevOps plugin installation file.
+2. Click **Choose File** and select the IBM Cloud DevOps plug-in installation file.
 3. Click **Upload**.
-4. Restart Jenkins and verify that the plugin was installed.
+4. Restart Jenkins and verify that the plug-in was installed.

 ### Configuring Jenkins jobs for the Deployment Risk dashboard
 {: #jenkins_configure}

-After the plugin is installed, you can integrate {{site.data.keyword.DRA_short}} into your Jenkins project.
+After the plug-in is installed, you can integrate {{site.data.keyword.DRA_short}} into your Jenkins project.

 Follow these steps to use Deployment Risk's gates and dashboard with your project.